We found the Mysteries of Roof Box Aerodynamics: An In-Depth Exploration

 If you’ve ever tried running with a weighted backpack, you know it’s way harder than running without one.
 Well, your car feels the same way when you slap a bulky roof box on top.

-🏋️ More drag = more effort required to continue.
+🏋️ More drag = more effort required to move forward.

 ⛽ More effort = more fuel burned.